wrouesnel/pdns-etcd3/README.md

 To get started hacking on this project, clone the repository and run `./autogen.sh` to setup pre-commit hooks (these will help your commits pass CI).

+## Testing

+Running tests requires docker, and possibly correct proxy server settings, to build the PowerDNS and etcd test environments.